nulib-ds/dsgn-106/4-teamwork-in-design-thinking-and-communication/chapter-4-all.md

 (c) What will your team continuedoing?

+## INDIVIDUAL REFLECTION:
-  **INDIVIDUAL REFLECTION**: Over the last few days, you and your team have had a chance to reflect on and discuss your team's distribution of work.
+Over the last few days, you and your team have had a chance to reflect on and discuss your team's distribution of work.
 Take a moment now to reflect and write a response of at least 200 words on the following: (a) What went well?

   \(b\) How comfortable are you with the decisions your team made on things you will stop, start and continue doing? (c) What additional things do you wish your team would stop, start and continue doing? (d) How might you present these additional things to your team to ensure they happen?
 NOTE: In forming your response to item "d," you may wish to rewatch the videos on Communicating in Teams and Handling Conflict \[insert link to videos\].
 You may also review the chapter on teamwork \[insert link to chapter\].
 Your response will only be visible to you and your instructors.

-# Sources
+# References

+[^1]:  DTC Fair Dec.
+7. Photographed by McCormick School of Engineering, Northwestern University.

+[^2]:  DTC Small Group Meeting.
+Photographed by McCormick School of Engineering, Northwestern University.

+[^3]:  Lencioni, P. "The five dysfunctions of a team." *The Organizational Health People*: *The Table Group*.
+Accessed 8/22/20 from [[https://www.tablegroup.com/download/the-five-dysfunctions-model-and-]{.underline}](https://www.tablegroup.com/download/the-five-dysfunctions-model-and-summary/) [[summary/]{.underline}](https://www.tablegroup.com/download/the-five-dysfunctions-model-and-summary/)

+[^4]:  Presentations (Photo 1).
+Photographed by McCormick School of Engineering, Northwestern University.

+[^5]:  Presentations (Photo 9).
+Photographed by McCormick School of Engineering, Northwestern University.

+[^6]:  J. Matthieu and T. Rapp.
+"Laying the foundation for successful team performance strategies: The roles of team charters and performance strategies." *Journal of Applied Psychology*, vol. 94.1, pp. 90-103, Jul.
+2010, doi: 10.1037/a0013257.

+[^7]:  J. Wang, G. H.-L. Cheng, T. Chen, and K. Leung. \"Team creativity/innovation in culturally diverse teams: A meta‐analysis.\" *Journal of Organizational Behavior,* vol. 40.6, pp. 693-708, Feb.
+2019, doi: 10.1002/job.2362.

-  DeLong, T.J.
+[^8]:  DeLong, T.J.
 (2011, Aug 4).
 Three questions for effective feedback. *Harvard Business Review*. https://hbr.org/2011/08/three-questions-for-effective-feedback

+    *\*All other photos are part of the public domain.*